Sculptural fashion toile on dress form by House of Henley

 Within House of Henley, fashion design informs:

-Fashion functions as a curatorial discipline — guiding proportion, material choice, color strategy, and structural integrity across all categories.
+Fashion functions as a curatorial discipline — guiding proportion, material intelligence, structural integrity, and color strategy across all categories.

-House of Henley draws from historical design movements and periods when craftsmanship carried cultural weight.
+House of Henley draws from historical design movements and periods when craftsmanship carried cultural authority.

 Influences include: